comit/sonoff-bridge/Prerequisite.md

 ### Arduino IDE Preparation

 Install the ESP8266 Arduino development environment from [esp8266 Arduino](https://github.com/esp8266/Arduino).
 The software is supported with Arduino IDE starting with version 1.6.10 and esp8266 Arduino stable version 2.3.0.
-As of esp8266 Arduino stable version 2.4.0 this step is no longer required.

 - I prefer a **dedicated standalone version** of the IDE allowing easy ESP8266 file manipulation and library management.
 This can be achieved by downloading the Arduino IDE ZIP file for non admin install.
 After unzipping and before executing ``arduino.exe`` add an empty directory called ``portable``
 - Follow the procedure from the ESP8266 Arduino README.md to install the development environment using the Arduino IDE Board Manager